-Robyn has dedicated her life to empowering women with armed and unarmed self-defense skills, safety and marksmanship training, and community and friendship.
+AG & AG Executive Director Robyn Sandoval has dedicated her life to empowering women with armed and unarmed self-defense skills, safety and marksmanship training, and community and friendship.
 Now, she empowers women as mothers, grandmothers, and caregivers to learn the symptoms and signs of pediatric brain cancer.
+Her daughter Kiara is a fighter and her family knows first-hand the impact that brain cancer has on a family.
 Through AG & AG, Robyn hopes to educate others about the symptoms of pediatric brain cancer, so that families can get earlier diagnoses.
 She also hopes to raise awareness about charities and foundations that are working to improve the lives of the fighters and fund research for a cure.

 Know the signs of pediatric brain cancer: Ataxia, Nausea, Headaches, Fatigue, Blurred Vision

 Kiara’s diagnosis came just a week before the 3rd Annual AG & AG National Training Conference, with more than 300 women gathering in Austin, TX.
 Robyn says, “It was as though God gathered an army of his strongest prayer warriors for us that week.
 Mothers, daughters, sisters, friends, and strangers prayed for Kiara with thunderous resolve.
 Women shooting on the range would cease fire and those in lecture classes would stop, and they would take selfies and text me to let me know there were there in ICU with us.
 Throughout the day and night, I received constant prayers and encouragement.